AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learner-ai-assistant.md

 ## What is the AI Assistant for learners

-The AI Assistant is a GenAI-powered chat companion in Adobe Learning Manager that delivers quick, accurate answers to learner questions using the trusted learning content available to them in Adobe Learning Manager.
-It also includes citations, so learners always know the source of the information.
+The AI Assistant is a generative AI-powered chat companion in Adobe Learning Manager that delivers quick, accurate answers using your trusted learning content.
+It includes citations so you always know the source of the information.

-### Key capabilities of the AI Assistant

-1. Intelligent question answering
+### Capabilities

+- **Intelligent question answering**
-    * Single-turn and multi-turn conversations
+  - Single-turn and multi-turn conversations
-    * Natural language understanding in English
+  - Natural language understanding in English
-    * Answers derived from course, certifications, learning paths, and job aids
+  - Answers derived from courses, certifications, learning paths, and job aids
-    * Smart clarifying questions when queries are ambiguous
+  - Smart clarifying questions when queries are ambiguous

-    * Powered by Azure open AI LLM capabilities to generate responses
-2. Content sources and citations
+- **Content sources and citations**
-    * Retrieves answers from available resources present in supported catalogs.
+  - Retrieves answers from available resources in supported catalogs
-    * Provides citations with direct links to source materials
+  - Provides citations with direct links to source materials
-    * Supports all ALM content formats static and Interactive: PDF, DOCX, PPTX, XLSX, Audio (mp3, wav, m4a), Video (mp4, mov, wmv), HTML, SCORM 2004, SCORM 1.2
+  - Supports all Learning Manager content formats (static and interactive): PDF, DOCX, PPTX, XLSX, audio (MP3, WAV, M4A), video (MP4, MOV, WMV), HTML, SCORM 2004, and SCORM 1.2

-3. User experience
+- **User experience**
-    * Side panel interface accessible from all learner pages
+  - Side panel interface accessible from all learner pages
-    * Responsive design that adapts to content area
+  - Responsive design that adapts to the content area
-    * Chat history maintained within browser session
+  - Chat history maintained within the browser session
-    * Clean slate on new login or page refresh
+  - Clean slate on new login or page refresh
-    * Teacher or tutor tone: friendly, clear, and pedagogically sound
+  - Friendly, clear, and pedagogically sound tone

-4. Administrator controls
+- **Administrator controls**
-    * Enable or disable feature at account level
+  - Enable or disable the feature at the account level
-    * Control access by user groups
+  - Control access by user groups
-    * Select which catalogs are included for AI responses
+  - Select which catalogs are included for AI responses
-    * Terms of Use acceptance requirement to follow Adobe AI guidelines
+  - Terms of Use acceptance requirement following Adobe AI guidelines

-## What types of content does the AI Assistant support
+## Supported content types

 The AI Assistant retrieves information from learning content assigned to you, including:

-* **Documents:** PDF, Word, PowerPoint, Excel, HTML
+- **Documents:** PDF, Word, PowerPoint, Excel, HTML
-* **Media:** Audio (mp3, wav, m4a), Video (mp4, mov, wmv)
+- **Media:** Audio (MP3, WAV, M4A), Video (MP4, MOV, WMV)
-* **Interactive content:** SCORM 1.2, SCORM 2004
+- **Interactive content:** SCORM 1.2, SCORM 2004
-* **Learning object types:** Courses, learning paths, certifications, job aids
+- **Learning object types:** Courses, learning paths, certifications, job aids

-Adobe securely transcribes learning content using trusted third‑party processing services hosted within Adobe's private VPC environment.
+Adobe securely processes your learning content using trusted services.

 ### Catalog and content source limitations

-The Learner AI Assistant only uses content from **Internal catalogs** that are explicitly configured by administrators.
+The AI Assistant only uses content from **Internal** catalogs that are explicitly configured by administrators.

-The following content sources are **not supported** in the current release:
+The following content sources aren't supported in the current release:

-* Shared catalogs
+- **Shared** catalogs
-* Acquired catalogs
+- **Acquired** catalogs
-* External catalogs
+- **External** catalogs
-* Default catalogs
+- **Default** catalogs
-* Third‑party content libraries (for example, LinkedIn Learning or Go1)
+- Third-party content libraries (for example, LinkedIn Learning or Go1)

-If a learner does not have access to a course or job aid, the AI Assistant will not surface information from that content, and citation links will not be accessible.
+If you don't have access to a course or job aid, the AI Assistant won't surface information from that content, and citation links won't be accessible.

-## Use cases of AI Assistant
+## Use cases

 ### Technical learner